Craft a Message That Resonates With Your Audience

-In this week’s episode of Find the Red Thread, Tamsen breaks down some ideas from Daniel Kahneman’s book, Thinking Fast and Slow.
+In this week’s episode of Find the Red Thread, Tamsen breaks down some ideas from Daniel Kahneman’s book, Thinking Fast and Slow to illustrate how to craft a message that resonates with your audience.
 We think at two levels: there’s a fast level where an image or a sound gives us a lot of meaning instantly; and there’s also a slow level where we need to be more analytical and think more cautiously, like for a math problem.

-The most powerful messages are heard at both the fast and slow levels.
+The message that resonates is heard at both the fast and slow levels.
 We need to appeal to the emotional, irrational part of our brains by following story structure and using the Red Thread.
 At the same time, we also need to make sure that our message makes intellectual sense, that each step has been thought through and stands on its own.